axibase/atsd/sql/scheduled-sql.md

 ## Authorization

-Scheduled queries are granted the `All Entities: Read` permission.
-No records are excluded from the result set unlike ad-hoc queries, which are filtered based on the user's [entity `read` permissions](../administration/user-authorization.md#entity-permissions).
+Scheduled queries are granted the **All Entities: Read** permission.
+No records are excluded from the result set unlike ad-hoc queries, which are filtered based on the [entity `read` permissions](../administration/user-authorization.md#entity-permissions) of the user.

 ## Formats